 The County Revenue Fund in Kenya exists under Article 207 of the Kenyan Constitution.
 This article is under Chapter 12 of the Constitution on Public Finance.
-Section 109 of the Public Finance Management (PFM) Act expounds further on the County Revenue Fund.
+Section 109 of the Public Finance Management (PFM) Act expounds further on the Fund.

 Article 207 says that the County Revenue Fund should be established to receive all money raised or received on behalf of the County Government.
-However, this excludes any money that an Act of Parliament my exclude from being paid reasonably to the County Revenue Fund.
+However, this excludes any money that an Act of Parliament my exclude from being paid reasonably to the Fund.

 The County Revenue Fund for every county government resides at the Central Bank of Kenya.
 It may also be referred to as the County Exchequer Account.